-X Temporary administrative grade automatically applied to blank grade rosters at grading deadline.

-- AU Grade basis elected by student at point of registration.
+- X Temporary administrative grade automatically applied to blank grade rosters at grading deadline. - AU Grade basis elected by student at point of registration.
 A Request to Audit Form must be submitted at the time of registration and courses may not be changed to or from audit after registration.
 There is no credit given for an audited course.
-Regular tuition rates apply. - I This temporary grade requested in writing of instructor, by student, prior to week of finals, is posted by the instructor when regular grades are posted.
+Regular tuition rates apply. - I This temporary grade requested in writing of instructor, by student, prior to week of finals, is automatically posted when the Registrar's Office receives the grade.
 The student must have substantial equity in the course with no more than four weeks of coursework remaining to be completed.
 The written agreement between the student and instructor must detail the remaining requirements to complete the course.
 A grade of I will be assigned only in case of illness or for unusual or unforeseeable circumstances that were not encountered by other students in the class and that prevent the student from completing the course requirements by the end of the semester.
-Grade of I will automatically change to E on the published deadline of the subsequent term. - R Temporary grade indicating course work is scheduled to extend beyond the end of term.
+Grade of I will automatically change to E on the published deadline of the subsequent term. - R Temporary grade indicating coursework is scheduled to extend beyond the end of term.
 Grade of R has same impact as I until final letter grade is submitted.
-Does not expire or change to another grade. - NA Apparent withdrawal due to non-attendance. - W Permanent administrative grade automatically applied when student withdraws before deadline (60% of term).
+Does not expire or change to another grade. - NA Apparent withdrawal due to non-attendance.
+Impacts record as a grade of E. - W Permanent administrative grade automatically applied when student withdraws before deadline (60% of term).
 Grade of W does not affect GPA.
 No credit hours are awarded for a grade of W. - NG Grade basis for a course in which no evaluation is recorded.
 Permanent administrative grade automatically applied.